About Nicholas

 From 2012 to 2017, Nicholas provided the voice and puppetry for Hoot the Owl on the ABCKids wrapper program Giggle and Hoot (Dir: Karin Fitzhardinge, Ian Munro & Bryson Hall).
 Funnily enough, during this period of time Nicholas also provided the voice and puppetry for Hoot the Owl in Giggle and Hoot‘s live shows – Giggle and Hoot and Friends (AKA Productions, 2013); Giggle and Hoot and Friends (Live Nation, 2014-2016); Jimmy Giggle’s Christmas Party (Live Nation, 2015); and Giggle and Hoot’s Magical Christmas (Live Nation, 2016).
 Due to a scheduling conflict with the new cast, Nicholas was delighted to return to the role one last time for the most recent version of Giggle and Hoot‘s live show: Giggle and Hoot’s Hootastic Concert (Live Nation, 2018).
 All of which were directed by the extraordinary Luke Joslin.

-In 2015 (on the other end of the puppetry spectrum and far removed from the adorable blue ball of fluff that entertained children all over Australia), Nicholas had the exciting opportunity of getting his hands up inside a couple of the delightfully offensive (and offensively delightful) characters of Avenue Q in a short season at Enmore Theatre as part of the Sydney Comedy Festival (LW & NS Productions, Dir: Jo Turner).
+In the world of puppetry, and far removed from the adorable blue ball of high-pitched fluff and feathers that entertained children all over Australia, Nicholas had the exciting opportunity of getting his hands up inside a couple of the delightfully offensive (and offensively delightful) characters of Avenue Q (LW & NS Productions, Dir: Jo Turner) in a short season at Enmore Theatre as part of the Sydney Comedy Festival in 2015.
 Nicholas portrayed the good-hearted slacker Nicky (no relation, of course) and the porn-obsessed Trekkie Monster (again, no relation), with the puppetry assistance of the fabulous Julia Dray and the fantastic Owen Little.
-To throw a strange irony in the works, Nicholas portrayed a puppet himself, taking on the role of Pinocchio in a 2018 production of Shrek the Musical (Packemin Productions, Dir: Craig Stewart & Jessica Fallico).
-Nicholas was quite thankful that Pinocchio is a marionette, not a hand puppet.
-Ouch.

 When not hiding behind or portraying puppets, Nicholas has been involved in many productions, some of which involved singing and dancing – often at the same time.
 In 2016, Nicholas portrayed Boq in Sydney’s first pro-am production of Wicked (Packemin Productions, Dir: Neil Gooding), and in 2014 he portrayed the beautifully neurotic and neurotically beautiful Leo Bloom in The Producers (Regals Musical Society, Dir: Meg Day).
 In 2013, Nicholas joined Abbie Hartman and Emu Productions to portray Lt.
 Thomas Parsons in the remarkable and thought-provoking play Narrow as the Line (Dir: Nathan Finger) as part of Sydney Fringe Festival.